teffland/allennlp-skopt/README.md

 calls that can be plugged in to skopt to perform bayesian hyperparameter search.

 It combines the flexibility of allennlp config files and overrides with the power of scikit-optimize sequential model-based optimization.
-All you need is to specify a search space config file which mirroring a base allennlp train config.
+All you need to do is provide a base allennlp training config file together with a search space config file (this library).

+This search space config file is lightly marked-up subset of the base config.
-Further we've defined a simple but flexible markup language for specifying the dimensions of the search (along with some other features below.)
+We provide a simple but flexible markup language for specifying the dimensions of the search (along with some other features below.)

-# TODO:
-* [X] Add evaluate on test for best validation model
-* [ ] Pipe actual allennlp run logs to separate files.
-* [X] Remove all weights and models except the best.th and model.tar.gz from the best held out model, do this live by tracking best values so far -- significant space decrease. put this in a callback so we can do it on the fly.
-* [X] Save the results object and save plots
-  * [X] Plot convergence
-  * [X] Plot objective
-  * [X] Plot samples

 # Features
 * Bayesian hyperparam search just by specifying a search-space config file -- better models with fewer runs.